wallabyjs/console-ninja/README.md

 Sequential entries, including logs and errors, that are logged from the same place in the code and have the same logged value are grouped together and displayed as a single entry.
 The entry prefix indicates the number of entires in the group.
 While similar Console Ninja Community edition feature only works for primitive types (just like browser dev tools), this Pro feature **works for any type of entries, including large complex objects**.

 ![logviewerpro](https://console-ninja.com/images/docs-grouping.png)

+#### Log entry actions

+- `Copy` action allows to copy selected log entry to clipboard.
+The action is available from the selected log entry toolbar and via `Ctrl/Cmd + C` shortcut.

 ### Output Filtering Pro